vishvAsa/AgamaH/AryaH/hinduism/branches/nyAya-vaisheShike/tarkasangrahaH/sarva-prastutiH.md

 <details><summary>English</summary>

-"To be the constant accompanier of what is to be established -
+"To be the constant accompanier of what is to be established - It consists in the not being the counter-entity (apratiyogitva) of any absolute non-existence (atyantabhava) having the same subject of inhesion (samanadhikarana) as that which is to be established."
 </details>

 <details><summary>मूलम्</summary>